Goosebumps #8: The Girl Who Cried Monster

 Right off the bat, Mr. Mortman just seems goofy and kinda gross, but definitely not scary.
 The only tension in the story wondering what he might do if he catches Lucy spying on him.
 The worse thing he does is eat flies and have sweaty palms.
 Minus the flies, I think I found him relatable?
 I found myself wanting Lucy tto just leave him alone and let him go about lending to his books.
 I think the primary reason for my thinking here is that monsters in popular culture have consistently been presented as more “fun” than “nefarious” in recent years.
 Take Pixar’s Monsters, Inc for a perfect example.

-At some point I realized that Mr. Mortman was the real protagonist; a feeling that was vindicated by twist ending.
+At some point, I realized that Mr. Mortman was the real protagonist; a feeling that was vindicated by the twist ending.
 Lucy is obsessed with monsters from page one.
 She loves scaring her little brother with all of the different monsters she makes up.
 So when she tells her parents that Mr. Mortman takes his face off and eats flies after the library closes, they don’t believe her.
-Therefore, the bulk of the book is made up of Lucy attempting to prove to her parents that Mr. Mortman is in fact a monster.
+Therefore, the bulk of the book is made up of Lucy attempting to prove to her parents that Mr. Mortman is, in fact, a monster.
 All she had to do was mind her own fucking business and not be a snitch, and Mr. Mortman could have gone on eating flies and loving books.
 Snitches get stitches, Lucy.

 The book ends with Lucy’s parents finally believing her and inviting Mr. Mortman over for dinner, where they promptly eat him in front of their two children.
 See, Lucy’s whole family are monsters and they don’t want any other monsters poking around their nice little suburb.
 I guess it explains why Lucy is so obsessed and determined to prove her case to her parents, but it came so abruptly on the second to last page of the book that it was more confusing than satisfying.
 I was reminded of that scene Deep Blue Sea (a movie I have never seen)where a shark comes out of nowhere and eats Samuel L. Jackson.